Glassblowing: Earliest evidence

-Glassblowing was invented by Syrian craftsmen from Sidon and Babylon between 27 BC and 14 AD.
+Glassblowing was invented by Syrian craftsmen from Hama and Aleppo between 27 BC and 14 AD.
 The ancient Romans copied the technique consisting of blowing air into molten glass with a blowpipe making it into a bubble.

 Hence, tube blowing not only represents the initial attempts of experimentation by glassworkers at blowing glass, it is also a revolutionary step that induced a change in conception and a deep understanding of glass.
 Such inventions swiftly eclipsed all other traditional methods, such as casting and core-forming, in working glass.

-Evidence of glass blowing comes even earlier from Indian subcontinent in the form of Indo-Pacific beads which uses glass blowing to make cavity before being subjected to tube drawn technique for bead making dated more than 2500 BP.
+Evidence of glass blowing comes even earlier from the Indian subcontinent in the form of Indo-Pacific beads which uses glass blowing to make cavity before being subjected to tube drawn technique for bead making dated more than 2500 BP.
 Beads are made by attaching molten glass gather to the end of a blowpipe, a bubble is then blown into the gather.